natrontech/kubelab-workshops/linux-basics/00_linux_basics/04_json_processor/docs.md

 1. Navigate to the `jq-basics` directory.
 2. Use `jq` to add `dancing` to the list of hobbies in `sample.json`.
 3. Update the `zip` code under `address` in `sample.json` to `67890` using `jq`.
-4. Once you've completed the task, run the `check.sh` script to verify your work.